morgan-j-black/Obsidian-with-Zotero-Academia/Notes/how-to-connect-obsidian-to-zotero.md

 # Citations plugin template

+Unlike other templates in Obsidian, this one is set up in the Citations plugins options page.

+Settings > Community Plugins > Citations > Options > (paste code below into) Literature Note Content Template

 Notes on the template below:
 "{{title}}"  The quotations here is a simple workaround to prevent special characters in article titles from making the YAML in obsidian note 'cranky'